LittleKai/ImageTextRetrieval/README.md

 - FAISS (Facebook AI Similarity Search) for efficient similarity search.
 - Pre-computed image embeddings for fast retrieval
+- Json data is stored and searched through elasticsearch
+-
 Frontend Features:
 - Responsive design using Flutter with cross-platform compatibility (iOS, Android, PC, Web)

 # Future plans:
-With a larger dataset, data will be stored in MongoDB and support queries through ElasticSearch.
 Additional models and features will be incorporated to improve search accuracy.